iridescent-dev/iap-swift-lib/README.md

 #### Processing purchases
 When a purchase is approved, money isn't yet to reach your bank account.
 You have to acknowledge delivery of the (virtual) item to finalize the transaction.

-To achieve this, register an [observer](https://developer.apple.com/documentation/foundation/notificationcenter/1415360-addobserver) for `iapProductPurchased` notifications:
+To achieve this, you have to add an [observer](https://developer.apple.com/documentation/foundation/notificationcenter/1415360-addobserver) of `iapProductPurchased` notifications. **Important:** Setup this handler **before** calling `InAppPurchase.initialize()`: purchase events can occur very early, as soon as your app starts.

+Keep in mind that purchase notifications might occur even if you never called the `InAppPurchase.purchase()` function: purchases can be made from another device or the AppStore, they can be approved by parents when the app isn't running, purchase flows can be interupted, etc.

+*Example:*

+When the application did launch, we add our observer:
 ``` swift
 NotificationCenter.default.addObserver(self, selector: #selector(productPurchased(_:)), name: .iapProductPurchased, object: nil)
 ```

-Then define your handler:
+Then define the handler:
 ``` swift
 @objc func productPurchased(_ notification: Notification){
   // Get the product from the notification object.